Thecnopapa/bioiain/README.md

 **Protein Framework**

 Originally based on Biopython's hierarchy, but no longer dependant on it.
-Classes for structures and chains are included for manipulation and analysis of protein models.
-Designed to be expandable, custom classes are encouraged to match each purpose.
+Classes for structures, chains, residues, and atoms are included for manipulation and analysis of protein models.

 Unlike Biopython, residues and atoms do not share the base entity framework as they behave in significantly different ways.
-Also respective classes for nucleotides, ligands and water are included.
+Also respective classes for nucleotides, ligands and water are included and under development.

+Bioiain is designed to be expandable, and custom classes are encouraged to match your purpose.
+Two custom classes (`FragmentedStructure` and `Fragment`) are included within the `aleph` module to deal with protein fragments.

-Includes general-purpose tools and pipelines for importing, processing,saving, and exporting structures in mmCIF format (but PDB is still slightly supported)
+Includes general-purpose tools and pipelines for importing, processing, saving, and exporting structures in mmCIF format (but PDB exports are slightly supported)

 > [!IMPORTANT]
 > PDB Parsing is not supported yet, so the input so far must be mmCIF